GDGMelbourne/Code-Of-Conduct/README.md

 For tips and tricks or questions about Slack usage, check out #meta.

+### Posting Jobs

+We have a dedicated channel `#jobs-board` for posting jobs.
+Please only post jobs to this channel.

 ### Q & A

 Value your fellow members' time, and be considerate when asking questions.
 Before asking a question, please Google for it, and consult the Android documentation.
 If it is still unclear, please reference the sources you consulted in your question.